genughaben/world-development/README.md

 temperature_id     | INT     |      | temperatures

+# Scenarios

+How would the current approach be changed if one of the following conditions materialized:

+### 1. If the data was increased by 100x.

+To remove bottlenecks at the staging step, the temperature_staging which is currently performed by a PhythonOperator could be reformulated to a Spark Job.
+As such it could be run like the commodities_staging.py already is.
+In this project the Spark integration is using a stand-alone cluster with one master and one slave node.
+This could be extended by adding more nodes.
+And obviously if this was not enough to be run on a single machine based on the docker-compose.yml a kubernetes implementation could be built and run on AWS or GCP.
+Postgres could manage 100x (100 GB in this case).
+But in order to be highly available a multi-machine setup couldb be used.
+Also AWS Redshift could be used as Cloud alternative to easily be able to also work with 1000x data.
+This wouldn't be to hard to achieve:
+* An AWS Redshift cluster of appropriate size needed to be setup
+* a new AWS connection needed to be defined in Airflow and
+* minor changes needed to be made to the operators and the SQL code to make it work with AWS Redshift capabilities.
+This could be:
+  * change autoincrement from SERIAL to IDENTITY(1, 1)
+  * adding dist_keys, sort_keys and
+  * distribution strategies

+### 2. If the pipelines were run on a daily basis by 7am.

+As stated for scenario 1, we would need more parallelization for the Spark Jobs to achieve results readily.
+Again for more processing power, more nodes and more machines could be used locally or in the cloud using Kubernetes instead of docker alone.
+Furthermore, in the staging phase, I would not move the data directly into the database, but into multiple files, e.g. in S3 or HDFS.
+From there they could be loaded in a parallel fashion into the database and further processed in parallel on AWS Redshift.

+### 3. If the database needed to be accessed by 100+ people.

+Again, parallelization is key to meet this requirement.
+Using multiple machines and for smooth scaling the usage of a cloud provider would make best sense.

+# How to

 ## Requirements:
 * This tutorial assumes a Ubuntu installation (specifically: 18.04)
 * Assumes pipenv